mattjperez/mperez.io/src/posts/noob-rustc.md

 $ ./build/x86_64-unknown-linux-gnu/stage1/bin/rustc some-example.rs
 ```

 This produces a `some-example` binary in the directory that rustc is run.
 You can change this behavior using rustc's `-o <FILENAME>` and `--out-dir <DIR>` options.

 For convenience, I like keeping the `*.rs` files I use for testing and compiling in a separate folder.
-By default, a folder called `cases` is ignored within the main directory, but since we're using a worktree approach, this folder (and the files in it) will be worktree-specific.
+By default, a folder called `cases` is ignored within the main directory, and since we're using a worktree approach, this folder (and the files in it) will be worktree-specific.

-So I just create a folder up one directory up and keep all my files there.
+This is rather convenient for keeping your files constrained to a single issue you're working on.

 ```
 $ tree -L 1 . # rustlang/
 ├── my-branch
-├── master
-└── cases # <--- here
+│   └── cases
+└── master
+.

 # we can then run a case from `my-branch`'s locally built compiler
-$ cd cases $ ../my-branch/build/x86_64-unknown-linux-gnu/stage1/bin/rustc some-example.rs
+$ ./build/x86_64-unknown-linux-gnu/stage1/bin/rustc cases/some-example.rs
 ```

 After confirming that outputs from my local file on my locally built compiler are the same, we can start searching for where to start.